Olympia – Delphi | Three Days Tour

 Then depart for Nauplia 1st capital of Greece in 1829 (Short Stop) drive to Mycenae(Visit) “Mycenae 'Rich in Gold', the kingdom of mythical Agamemnon, first sung by Homer in his epics, is the most important and richest palatial centre of the Late Bronze Age in Greece.
 Its name was given to one of the greatest civilizations of Greek prehistory, the Mycenaean civilization.”

-In the afternoon depart for Olympia – Dinner & Overnight in Olympia. - 2nd Day
+In the afternoon depart for Olympia – Dinner & Overnight in Olympia. - Day 2 – Olympia → Delphi

 - Olympia the most celebrated sanctuary of ancient Greece, dedicated to Zeus, the father of the gods, it sprawls over the southwest foot of Mount Kronios, at the confluence of the Alpheios and the Kladeos rivers, in a lush, green landscape.
 Although secluded near the west coast of the Peloponnese, Olympia became the most important religious and athletic centre in Greece.
 Its fame rests upon the Olympic Games, the greatest national festival and a highly prestigious one world-wide, which was held every four years to honor Zeus.